Bella Maclean

+She was named a 2025 Screen International Star of Tomorrow.

 Early life and education

-Maclean was born in New York City to British parents.
+Bella Maclean was born on 14 November 1997 in New York City to British parents.
+She has two older sisters.
 She spent her early childhood in New York for her parents' work, before they returned to England and settled in East Sussex when she was 10.
-Maclean has older twin sisters.

 In 2020, Maclean graduated from the Guildhall School of Music and Drama with a Bachelor of Arts in Acting.

 Career

 Stage

 Maclean made her professional stage debut as Martha in the 2021 London revival of Spring Awakening at the Almeida Theatre.
 Her performance was described as "an eye-catching turn as Martha" by theatre critic Fiona Mountford.
 The production was directed by Rupert Goold, with Laurie Kynaston and Amara Okereke leading.
 A filmed performance of the production was screened at cinemas in the United Kingdom in November 2023.

 She returned to the stage in 2024 as Bella Wilfer in the National Theatre's London Tide, a musical adaptation of the Charles Dickens novel Our Mutual Friend.
 The production was directed by Ian Rickson, adapted by Ben Power, and music by Powers and PJ Harvey.
 While the play and score received mixed reviews, Maclean's performance was positively reviewed.
 The official cast recording was released in October.